appliedinnovationcorp/nexus-v3/README.md

 - `alerting/` - **NEW** Enterprise alerting & incident management with chaos engineering and SLO monitoring
 - `cicd/` - **NEW** Advanced CI/CD pipeline with multi-stage deployments and security scanning
 - `containers/` - **NEW** Enterprise container orchestration with Kubernetes, Helm, and service mesh
+- `quality-gates/` - **NEW** Enterprise quality gates with automated code quality, security, performance, and accessibility checks

 ## 🛠 Tech Stack